 According to the survey results above, employees admit their productivity has dropped and line managers have not been able to turn the tide.
 So – what do you do?

 Well, you can begin by creating coaching conversations between managers and their direct reports.
-And to make these happen – they can easily be scheduled through online diaries and technology with reminders that pop up on screen so the conversations are not missed.
+Schedule these conversations in online diaries with remnders to make sure they are happening.
 They can also be made as recurrent events.

 If the whole organisation can embrace this from the very top downwards it will become a socially accepted activity.
-The coaching conversations should be seen as regular check-ins between manager and employee with the view of helping an employee achieve their goals.
-Constructive feedback and praise can be provided as well as feedback “in the moment” as to how valuable this work is.
+Manager and employee should be having regular check-ins with the view of helping any employee define and achieve their goals.
+Constructive feedback and praise can be provided as well as feedback “in the moment” as to how valuable their work is.

 Coaching conversations may improve productivity, but what about the leadership how do you improve this?
 Well, the message passed down the coaching conversations (from the very top) needs to be focused.
-You could ask for it to be explained about how important it is for managers to engage in coaching conversations with employees as it improves them as a leader and creates career progression….or you talk about the advancement and achievements they lose by not improving their leadership.
+You could explain how important it is for managers to engage in coaching conversations with employees to improve them as a leader….or you talk about the advancement and achievements they lose by not improving their leadership.

-You see as humans we are actually much more motivated about not losing than we are about winning.
+You see as humans we’re actually more motivated about not losing than we are about winning.
 Losing £50 is a more powerful emotion than winning £50.
-It should be emotionally equal, but it is not.
+It should be emotionally equal, but it’s not.
 We hold on to negatives more than positives.
 Therefore, use that with line managers.

 To improve things further you can then look at creating online meetings between managers to discuss how these coaching conversations with employees are progressing.
 Suddenly, the coaches are potentially coaching each other.
 Again, to make it happen you need to rely on technology and online diaries that give the visual clues and directions.